Apple reportedly isn’t producing enough iPhone X units for first weekend sales

 On the camera front, Apple is using a different circuit board for each sensor.
 Other phone makers only use one circuit board.
 This custom design has also been a challenge.

 Finally, the iPhone X features a ton of sensors on the front of device.
 Apple has packed a tiny Kinect in the notch of the device.
-One component in particular projects a network of infrared dots to create a 3D map of your face based on the reflection of those dots on your face.
+One component in particular projects a network of infrared dots to create a 3D map of your face based on the reflection of those dots.
 Apple has had issues finding a supplier that can produce enough dot projectors for the iPhone X.

 iPhone X pre-orders start on Friday, October 27th at midnight Pacific time.
 If you plan on getting the new phone, you shouldn’t delay your pre-order.
 Chances are that shipping estimations are going to slip to multiple weeks after just a few minutes.